Frithegod: Other works

 Frithegod wrote a number of other works, not all of which survive to the present day.
 A 16th-century antiquary, John Bale, knew of a manuscript that contained, besides the Breviloquium, a work on the life of St Ouen – whose relics Oda had also acquired, two poems, another work entitled De Visione Beatorum, and a work given the title of Contemplationes Variae.
 Although the Life of Ouen and the two named works do not survive, the two poems do in other manuscripts.

 The two poems are both contained in a manuscript now in the Trinity College Dublin library, under catalogue number 174.
-Each poem is also contained in other manuscripts.
+Each poem is also included in other manuscripts.
 The first poem, Ciues caelestis patriae, is in Cambridge University Library catalogue Gg.5.35.
 The other, Dum pietas multimoda, is in several manuscripts, including two in Vatican City in the Bibliotheca Apostolica Vaticana under catalogues Borgiano lat.
 359 and Reg. lat.
 301. Another copy is in Orléans in the Bibliothèque municipale as catalogue 347.
 This poem or hymn is designed for use in the foot-washing religious ceremony that traditionally took place on Maundy Thursday.